-NEW YORK—Impostor syndrome —the feeling that you've somehow tricked people into thinking that you're competent, while believing that your success is the result of luck and others overlooking your flaws—is a widely reported phenomenon in academia, especially in graduate school, and is believed to play an important part in some women's decision to abandon academic careers.
+NEW YORK CITY—Impostor syndrome —the feeling that you've somehow tricked people into thinking that you're competent, while believing that your success is the result of luck and others overlooking your flaws—is a widely reported phenomenon in academia, especially in graduate school, and is believed to play an important part in some women's decision to abandon academic careers.
 Assistance from a high-quality mentor, on the other hand, is often touted as an unassailably positive factor, encouraging women to complete their degrees and emulate their mentors.

-A study presented last month at the annual meeting of the American Sociological Association in New York City affirms the importance of imposter syndrome—also called impostorism—in science careers.
+A study presented last month at the annual meeting of the American Sociological Association in New York City affirms the importance of impostor syndrome—also called impostorism—in science careers.
 But the study's results also suggest a more surprising possibility: that a rock-star female mentor may dissuade some women from pursuing an academic research career.

 While both men and women suffer from impostor syndrome, more women than men experience it, says the study's principal investigator, Jessica L. Collett , a sociologist at the University of Notre Dame in South Bend, Indiana, in an interview with Science Careers.
 Women also feel like impostors more frequently than men do, she says, and are more encumbered by it.
 "Impostorism is something that negatively affects both men and women, but it's more pronounced among women, and therefore affects their career trajectories more," she says.